What is a risk region?

 The HMKW locations are open to the public again.
-Please note the distance rules and that it is required to wear a mask.
+Please observe the rules that were communicated most recently regarding the minimum distance or the wearing of a medical/FFP2 mask.

-The winter semester starts on October 01, 2021.
-This applies to all 3 locations: Berlin, Cologne and Frankfurt/M. The official start of lectures is on October 05, 2021.
-Teaching is expected to take place via three forms of learning (online and hybrid events and, if possible, presence).
+The winter semester has started on October 01, 2021.
+This applies to all 3 locations: Berlin, Cologne and Frankfurt/M. The official start of lectures was on October 05, 2021.

 The Academic Senate had decided that during the lockdown all final theses (i.e. Bachelor's or Master's theses) had to be submitted electronically only.
 This regulation was limited to the time of the lockdown, i.e. is no longer valid.
 From now on, please also hand in 3 bound copies of your bachelor or master thesis again.

-The library as well as PC pools and workrooms have been open since June 4, 2021.
+The library as well as PC pools and workrooms are open.
 In addition, our online resources (EBSCO and statista), with the exception of the Wiley Online Library, will of course continue to be available to you from home.
 You can visit the library again - without making an appointment in advance.
 You can find the library's opening hours on your Trainex home page.

 Due to the COVID-19 pandemic, restrictions are in place for entry into Germany from many countries.
 Persons entering Germany from risk areas or by air must complete a digital entry registration, undergo mandatory testing or provide proof of immunity, and comply with quarantine regulations.

 In principle, entry is possible from:

 For more information please check the website of the Federal Foreign Office.